Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADAppFederatedCredential.md

   - `[CreatedOnBehalfOfDisplayName <String>]`: The name displayed in directory
   - `[Description <String>]`: An optional description of the application.
 Returned by default.
 Supports $filter (eq, ne, NOT, ge, le, startsWith) and $search.
   - `[DisabledByMicrosoftStatus <String>]`: Specifies whether Microsoft has disabled the registered application.
 Possible values are: null (default value), NotDisabled, and DisabledDueToViolationOfServicesAgreement (reasons may include suspicious, abusive, or malicious activity, or a violation of the Microsoft Services Agreement).
 Supports $filter (eq, ne, NOT).
+  - `[FederatedIdentityCredentials <IMicrosoftGraphFederatedIdentityCredential[]>]`: Federated identities for applications.
+Supports $expand and $filter (eq when counting empty collections).
+    - `[Audience <String[]>]`: Lists the audiences that can appear in the external token.
+This field is mandatory, and defaults to 'api://AzureADTokenExchange'.
+It says what Microsoft identity platform should accept in the aud claim in the incoming token.
+This value represents Azure AD in your external identity provider and has no fixed value across identity providers - you may need to create a new application registration in your identity provider to serve as the audience of this token.
+Required.
+    - `[Description <String>]`: The un-validated, user-provided description of the federated identity credential.
+Optional.
+    - `[Issuer <String>]`: The URL of the external identity provider and must match the issuer claim of the external token being exchanged.
+The combination of the values of issuer and subject must be unique on the app.
+Required.
+    - `[Name <String>]`: is the unique identifier for the federated identity credential, which has a character limit of 120 characters and must be URL friendly.
+It is immutable once created.
+Required.
+Not nullable.
+Supports $filter (eq).
+    - `[Subject <String>]`: Required.
+The identifier of the external software workload within the external identity provider.
+Like the audience value, it has no fixed format, as each identity provider uses their own - sometimes a GUID, sometimes a colon delimited identifier, sometimes arbitrary strings.
+The value here must match the sub claim within the token presented to Azure AD.
+The combination of issuer and subject must be unique on the app.
+Supports $filter (eq).
   - `[GroupMembershipClaim <String>]`: Configures the groups claim issued in a user or OAuth 2.0 access token that the application expects.
 To set this attribute, use one of the following string values: None, SecurityGroup (for security groups and Azure AD roles), All (this gets all security groups, distribution groups, and Azure AD directory roles that the signed-in user is a member of).
   - `[HomeRealmDiscoveryPolicy <IMicrosoftGraphHomeRealmDiscoveryPolicy[]>]`:
     - `[AppliesTo <IMicrosoftGraphDirectoryObject[]>]`: